 Become an Elementary Teacher in One Year and Earn Your Master's Degree / License

-The Education Master of Arts in Teaching – Elementary Education with Licensure Emphasis program allows bachelor’s degree holders to change careers by becoming licensed/endorsed elementary teachers.
-This accelerated program is offered in Colorado Springs, Denver, Greeley and Loveland.
+The Education Master of Arts in Teaching – Elementary Education with Licensure Concentration program allows bachelor’s degree holders to change careers by becoming licensed/endorsed elementary teachers.

 The mission of this Master of Arts in Teaching plus teacher licensure program is to prepare graduate-level teacher candidates who are able to perform proficiently in elementary classrooms situated in an increasingly complex, diverse, and technologically advanced society.
 This program emphasizes both depth and breadth of teaching knowledge, theory, research, practice and skills.